jeremyarr/mooq/docs/index.rst

 - Contains an implementation of an "in memory" broker to assist in unit testing projects that depend on AMQP
 - Designed for thread safe use of AMQP connections and channels.

+Pika's documentation states you cant rely on connection and channel objects being thread safe

 Just mooq it
 --------------